 Walking Boosts Your Physical Health

-- Improved aerobic performance: Walking increases your body’s aerobic performance and stamina while also improving your trunk muscles.
+- Improved aerobic performance: Walking increases your body’s aerobic performance and stamina while also working your core and improving your trunk muscles.
 This can potentially reduce or stave off lower back pain.

 - Decreased cholesterol: Walking reduces your risk of cardiovascular disease by decreasing total cholesterol (TC) and LDL cholesterol (i.e., “bad cholesterol”).